nigel-sys/strapi-ecs-fargate-terraform/Docker.md

 - `docker-compose ps` : Lists the containers managed by Docker Compose.
 - `docker-compose logs` : Fetches the logs of all containers defined in the Compose file.
 - `docker-compose build` : Builds or rebuilds services defined in the Compose file.

-This concludes the deep dive into Docker.
-For more information, refer to the [official Docker documentation](https://docs.docker.com/).